decretist/Dissertation/Chapter4/chapter4.md

 quadrant.
-There is obviously a significant degree of clustering and separation of the samples corresponding to *de Penitentia* focused on the upper-left quadrant, but it is looser than that observed for the case statements and does not admit of as clearcut an interpretation.
+There is obviously a significant degree of clustering and separation of the samples corresponding to *de Penitentia* focused on the upper-left quadrant, but it is looser than that observed for the case statements and does not permit as clearcut an interpretation as the *themata*.
-At minimum, however, it can be said that the results of principal component analysis of are not consistent with there having been a single author who wrote the first-recension *dicta* for both *de Penitentia* and the rest of the *Decretum*.
+At minimum, however, it can be said that the results of principal component analysis are not consistent with there having been a single author who wrote the first-recension *dicta* for both *de Penitentia* and the rest of the *Decretum*.